Thierry-Dumont/RKkit/README.md

   2- A title

 - B)  call the  base RungeKutta class contructor.

+The "*.sage" files give examples of such classes.

 Be carefull: The coefficients of A and B *must* be algebraic numbers (AA or QQbar) or rational numbers (QQ).